1 – GIA uses jargon to confuse customers:

 The Gemological Institute of America, GIA certified diamonds are supposed to ensure the quality of diamonds.
-They are the most reliable diamond laboratory and by far the largest of the several global labs.
+They are the most reliable diamond laboratory and by far the largest of several global labs.

 The top four problems where GIA are not there to protect you: